 SIHI Sweden

-Social innovations are new or more efficient ways to address complex social challenges in health and welfare.
-The innovations are developed together with the users and other stakeholders in order to provide a more accessible, inclusive and cost-effective health and welfare.
-They often result in new social relationships and changes on organizational and system levels.
+SIHI Sweden aims to find new or more efficient ways to address complex social challenges in health and welfare through innovations developed together with users and stakeholders in order to provide a more accessible, inclusive and cost-effective health and welfare.

 SIHI Sweden arranges an annual conference with a focus on different aspects of social innovation in health.
 Read more about upcoming and previous conferences below.